SystemsApproach/private5g/core.rst

 one MacDavid, Chen, and Rexford describe in their INFOCOM paper, is to map each QoS class specified in a QER onto one of the available queues, and assign a weight to that queue proportional to the fraction of the available bandwidth the class is to receive.
 As long as each class/queue is not over subscribed, individual UEs in the class will receive approximately the bit rate they have been promised.
-(As an aside, 3GPP under-specifies QoS guarantees, leaving the details to the implementation.)
+As an aside, since 3GPP under-specifies QoS guarantees (leaving the details to the implementation), such an approach is 3GPP-compliant.

 .. _reading_p4-qos:
 .. admonition:: Further Reading